hotpot774/etlegacy-server/README.md

 # Build
-  1. Make "etmain" directory.

-  2. Copy pak0.pk3, pak1.pk3 and pak2.pk3 from original ET to the "etmain" directory.
+  1. Copy pak0.pk3, pak1.pk3 and pak2.pk3 from original ET to the "etmain" directory.

-  3. Run a command below.
+  2. Run a command below.

   `sudo docker build -t etlegacy .`